almet/notmyidea/content/mozilla/introducing-cornice.rst

     $ curl http://127.0.0.1:5000/service?awesome=yeah
     {"test": "yay!"}

-Validators can also attach extra information about validations to the request, using `request.validated`.
+Validators can also convert parts of the request and store the converted value in `request.validated`.
 It is a standard dict automatically attached to the requests.

 For instance, in our validator, we can chose to validate the parameter passed